FriedCurmudgeon/localTouristInfo/README.md

 - Replace */img/logo.png* with your own logo.
 - Log on with user __admin__ and password __AdminPass__.

+_Note: the firs tlocation you add (with ID 1 in the database) will be hidden to users not logged in.
+Will maybe change this later._

 ## Dependencies
 - leaflet.js
 - Bootstrap